stakater/til/gitlab/gitlab-ci-pipeline-integration-with-kubernetes.md

   - `Method 1: Using Gitlab UI`: This method requires manual steps(which can be automated but it will require a lot of effort).
                                  Guidelines can be found on this [link](https://docs.gitlab.com/ee/user/project/clusters/index.html#adding-an-existing-kubernetes-cluster).
 I haven't explored this method in details.

   - `Mehtod 2: Using Gitlab CI/CD Environment Variables`: In this method cluster's configurations(kube config) will be stored as a Gitlab CI/CD environment variables, which can be accessed by runner during pipeline execution.
 Details about env variables can be found on this [link](https://docs.gitlab.com/ee/ci/variables/).
+Details can be found below.

+### Using Gitlab CI/CD Environment Variables

+The section provides guidelines on how to access kubernetes cluster using Gitlab CI/CD environment variables.

+* New CI/CD env variables can be created by going to `Setting -> CI/CD -> Variables`.
+Add the variable (named as `KUBE_CONFIG` and it will store kubernetes cluster config) and save it. <add security aspects here>

+* Now create a `.gitlab-ci.yaml` in the project.
+It will contains the steps that will be executed in pipeline.

+* In pipeline first we will extract the value of `KUBE_CONFIG` and store it as kubernetes config.

+* A debain image containing kubectl installed will be used.

+* Once everything is configured now we can access kubernetes cluster from the gitlab runner.